 Seriously?
 Is this the new reality of not calling shotgun and having to sit in the back seat?
-I have to wait 2 or 3 seconds AFTER PUSHING A BUTTON before the door decides to open and let me out of the car?
-And if I try to open it myself — shoving it I guess, because I’m naturally kind of rammy anyway and I’m only used to riding in old cars which don’t try to hazard a guess as to what kind of door-opening process I’d most enjoy — if I try to open it myself, this door is going to get all butt-hurt and FREEZE UP and open even SLOWER?
+We have to wait 2 or 3 seconds AFTER PUSHING A BUTTON before the door decides to open and let us out of the car?
+And if we try to open it — shoving it maybe, because we’re naturally kind of rammy anyway and we’re only used to riding in old cars which don’t try to hazard a guess as to what kind of door-opening process we’d most enjoy — if we try to open it ourselves, this door is going to get all butt-hurt and FREEZE UP and open even SLOWER?

 WHAT IF THE CAR CATCHES ON FIRE.
-There, I said it.
-I just want to open the door, and quickly.
-Doors are not supposed to argue with me.
+There, we said it.
+We just want to open the door, and quickly.
+Doors are not supposed to argue with humans.
 Also, modern cars look like bubbles that insects poop out onto the road.
-I know they have excellent mileage and efficiency and all that, but they’re also DESIGNED TO BREAK after a few years, and if you chip one headlight you have to replace the whole front end, and just TRY finding parts at the junkyard and fixing it yourself.
+Weknow they have excellent mileage and efficiency and all that, but they’re also DESIGNED TO BREAK after a few years, and if you chip one headlight you have to replace the whole front end, and just TRY finding parts at the junkyard and fixing it yourself.

-Before you go off on me about how my ’79 Delta-88 Royale is a gas guzzler, I’d thank you to consider the opinions of my friend Quiet Earp over on my favorite blog Love And Trash.
-I know I’d feel differently about it if I had a job 45 minutes away, but then again, I’d rather sell plasma 3 times a week than GET a job 45 minutes away.
-“Pre-cycling” is a real thing.
+Before you go off on us about how our ’79 Delta-88 Royale is a gas guzzler, we’d thank you to consider the opinions of our friend Quiet Earp over on our favorite blog Love And Trash.
+We know we’d feel differently about it if we had a job 45 minutes away, but then again, we’d rather sell plasma three times a week than GET a job 45 minutes away.
+“Pre-cycling” autos is a real thing.
 Really.

-Also I’m not some elitist hipster who’s saying I’m better than you for driving an old car which is made of American steel, which can tow a full-size trailer with its monster, 30-year-old 403 V-8 engine, a car whose doors open and close when you open and close them… I’m just saying I’m not worse than you for driving an old car.
-Mine gets 20MPG but yours burns up just as many new resources to manufacture (probably not in this country, either) so our footprints are EVEN STEVEN.
-The old car philosophy has merit: If I run into a brick wall, the brick wall crumbles and the Delta-88 shrugs its shoulders.
-And if there’s a fire, I open the door, and the door opens, and I exit the car and I don’t catch on fire.
+Ours gets 20MPG but yours burns up just as many new resources to manufacture (probably not in this country, either) so our footprints are EVEN STEVEN.
+The old car philosophy has merit: If we run into a brick wall, the brick wall crumbles and the Delta-88 shrugs its shoulders.
+And if there’s a fire, we open the door, and the door opens, and we exit the car and we don’t catch on fire.

 So that’s your reward for a fuel-efficient hunk of plastic bug turd?
 An explosive device in your steering wheel which turns a fender-bender into potential handlessness and blindness?

-LINKS from a Corexit Refugee who’s disaster-fatigued but yall might as well see what I been readin’:
+LINKS from a Corexit Refugee who’s disaster-fatigued but yall might as well see what we been readin’: